phuzums/BookDatabase/README.md

  - findBook(unsigned long ISBN) now returns an int instead of unsigned int, -1 is returned as an error code (since 0 is a valid index)
  - Lots of formatting has been done and debug code moved / deleted...
- - books.txt and database file formatting has changed to have less spaces and less complicated output formatting
+ - books.txt and database file formatting has changed to have less spaces and less complicated output formatting [] Values also normalized to be less hillarious and thus less confusing during debugging :(